oebinisa/address-book-python/README.md

 ## Part 2: CI with GitHub Actions with Compressed/Zipped Artifacts**

-Here’s a draft of the courseware section for **Project 1: CI with GitHub Actions with Compressed/Zipped Artefacts**.
-This includes detailed instructions, CLI equivalents, and guidelines for setting up the pipeline.

 #### **Objective**
 Set up a Continuous Integration (CI) pipeline using GitHub Actions for the `address-book-python` application.
 The pipeline will:
 1. Run automated tests to verify code quality.